 80-100 femtolitres |

-- Microcytic anaemia (low MCV indicating small RBCs)
+- Microcytic anaemia (low MCV)

-- Normocytic anaemia (normal MCV indicating normal sized RBCs)
+- Normocytic anaemia (normal MCV)

-- Macrocytic anaemia (large MCV indicating large RBCs)
+- Macrocytic anaemia (large MCV)

-A helpful mnemonic for understanding the causes of microcytic anaemia is TAILS.
+The mnemonic for remembering the causes of microcytic anaemia is “TAILS”:

 - T – Thalassaemia